eu-digital-identity-wallet/eudi-doc-testing-application/doc/performance/performance_specifications.md

 ## Test Prioritization

-All test activities defined in this document will be executed within the scheduled test period.
-The primary test execution type is **Load Testing**, conducted on real mobile devices to simulate true user conditions.
+All test activities outlined in this document will be executed during the defined test period.
+The primary execution focus is **Load Testing**, performed on real mobile devices to accurately replicate end-user conditions.

 ### Priority Matrix